NorthernForce/2015-RecycleRush/README.md

 # 2015-RecycleRush

-This is the code for Team 172's robot to participate in the 2015 FIRST Robotics game Recycle Rush.

-This is a change.
+This code is an updated version of Team 172's 2015 Recycle-Rush code, designed to run on cRIO, not roboRIO.